vinaygopinath/androidtutorial/app/views/twitter-client-tutorial/_android_tweet_list_activity.html.md

 We used the Android in-built layout `android.R.layout.simple_list_item_1` to get the view in the last lesson.
 This time, we will build our own layout & pass it to the ArrayAdapter to get the desired view.

 * Right click on `CodelearnTwitterApp` project in Eclipse package Explorer.
 Select New -> Other.
 In the popup window, select 'Android XML Layout File'.
 In the next window, you need to specify the name.
-Lets give it the name 'row_tweet.xml'.
+Let's give it the name 'row_tweet.xml'.
 By default, 'LinearLayout' will be picked which is fine as the Outer layout is LinearLayout as per our plan.
 Hit 'Finish'.
 Go to res -> layout -> row_tweet.xml.
 The file should look as below.

       <?xml version="1.0" encoding="utf-8"?>
       <LinearLayout xmlns:android="http://schemas.android.com/apk/res/android"